 •

-Negotiate your lease terms and repairing obligations;
+Negotiate your lease terms and tenant repairing responsibilities;

 •